habpygo/zero-value-msg.client.go/README.md

 # zero-value-msg.client.go
 WARNING!
 This is not according to the IOTA MAM specification.
 That will be done in another repo.
 With this lib you can just send 0 value messages to the tangle.
 Transactions are not secure as Masking and Merkle Tree authentication has not been implemented yet.

-This project is still under construction (see TODO) with the aim to let IoT/sensor data be immutably recorded on the tangle.
+This project is not maintained.

 Q: Why bothering writing/reading zero-value messages to and from the tangle ?